MohamedSabith97/Functional-Doc_HRM/New_Format.md

     - In Case and Task Management, Vacation Process will move to Approval For Payment stage.

-    - In this stage waiting for complete the payment, the payment is process in Finance Department, Once payment is Completed in Finance Department then it will moved to completed stage.
+    - In this stage, waiting to complete the payment, the payment is processing in Finance Department, Once payment is Completed in Finance Department, then it will moved to completed stage.

-    - After payment is completed in Finance Department, then this request has been moved to **Completed** stage.
+    - After payment is completed in Finance Department, then request will moved to **Completed** stage.

     - User can compare the Payment status of Vacation Settlement in between the **[Vacation Settlement](#vacation-settlement)** and  **Finance Department**.